• Skip to primary navigation

 spicy meatballs in a skillet with text overlay

 This recipe is perfect for a comforting and filling dinner.
 I love to serve them with cooked pasta and a salad like this arugula salad.
-To really round out the meal, you can add a crusty loaf of bread or air fryer garlic bread.
+To really round out the meal, you can add a crusty loaf of bread, air fryer garlic bread, or these easy garlic knots made with canned biscuits.

 Jump to: